 - Porcelain-fused-to-metal crowns can cost $500-$1,500

-- Zirconia Crowns can cost approximately the same as all- porcelain crowns
+- Zirconia Crowns and E-max crowns cost approximately the same as all- porcelain crowns

 A dental crown is a long-lasting restorative treatment.
 That means you will have a crown for many years in your mouth.
 Certainly, you want to have it done in the most professional and skillful way.

 You should also check if your dentist works in-network or out-of-network.
-Even if some of the best dental offices work out of network, they will do their best to file all the claims for you so that you can get directly reimbursed to your home once the treatment is over.
+Even dental offices work out-of-network will do their best to file all the claims for you so that you can get directly reimbursed to your home once the treatment is over.
 Sometimes going out-of-network of assigned providers can ensure better quality care and overall improved experience.

 TYPES OF DENTAL CROWNS AND COST FAQ

 What Are the Types of Dental Crowns?

 There are different types of dental crowns.
 Gold crowns are very durable and strong, which is why they are used in back teeth restorations.
 All-porcelain crowns are the most widely used type of crowns for their natural look and metal-free composition.
 Porcelain-fused-to-metal are less costly.
 They look like natural teeth, although the metal composition may cause a grey colored gum line over the crown.
 Zirconia Crown are made of a new type of material that provide both excellent aesthetics and strength.
 Emax crowns are similar to zirconia crowns in strength, look and price.

 How Much Do Dental Crowns Cost?